LudensZhang/EXPERT-lightning/README.md

 ## Quick start

-Here we quickly go-through basic functionalities of EXPERTthrough a case study, which have already been conducted in our preprinted [paper](https://doi.org/10.1101/2021.01.29.428751).
+Here we quickly go-through basic functionalities of EXPERT through a case study, which have already been conducted in our preprinted [paper](https://doi.org/10.1101/2021.01.29.428751).
 We also provided more functional show-cases in another [repository](https://github.com/HUST-NingKang-Lab/EXPERT-use-cases).

 #### Things to know before starting